-While YouTube is the most-used social platform for Gen Z, even above Instagram and Facebook, one area where the platform has lost out to newer players is music.
+While YouTube is the most-used social platform for Gen Z, as per latest Gen Z statistics, even above Instagram and Facebook, one area where the platform has lost out to newer players is music.
 Unlike teenagers from the 80s and 90s, today’s teens aren’t too keen on watching music videos.
 For them, the features offered by music streaming services are more attractive, making Spotify and Apple Music the music platforms of choice for 60% and 26% teenagers, respectively.

 While data on demographics of YouTube users might show that Millennials and Gen Z-ers form the most prominent user base for YouTube, it’s the older generations that are seeing the fastest growth, with time spent by adults 35+ and 55+ going 40% and 80% faster than overall growth, respectively, in recent years.

 Another indication that anyone would be mistaken to consider YouTube just a young person’s platform is this piece of information from Google.
 Google also says that 75% of those aged 35 to 53 watch YouTube at least once a month.

 A YouTube demographics 2018 study shows 68% of Baby Boomers watch YouTube videos to be entertained, 75% of the generation watch to embrace nostalgia, 68% use it to stay in the know, and 73% use it to access how-to content.